 Sandra Chuck is a senior associate and landscape architect at DLANDstudio where she contributes her extensive experience in designing and building many types of projects.
 These include parks, campuses, urban streetscapes and plazas, cultural institutions, zoos, residences, and playgrounds.

 Prior to joining DLANDstudio she was an associate at Quennell Rothschild & Partners.
 Sandra holds a Bachelor of Arts degree in Landscape Architecture from the University of California at Berkeley, where she received the Geraldine Knight Scott Travelling Scholarship.
 She is a registered landscape architect and LEED accredited professional.

-Halina Steiner is the design director of DLANDstudio architecture + landscape architecture pllc.
+Halina Steiner is the design director of DLANDstudio.
 Halina presented on the use of information graphics in landscape architecture at the AIGA Phoenix Design Week and on the use of green infrastructure at APA LA 2014 Conference.
 She has also presented work on flood mitigation strategies along the Adyar River in India to government officials and at Anna University in Chennai.

 In 2012, Halina taught an International Summer Workshop at the Warsaw University of Life Science.
 She has been a critic at The Cooper Union, The City College of New York, and Syracuse University.
 Halina’s has written articles for both Topos and Garten + Landschaft about the development of waterfront parks in New York City.

 Halina’s design experience includes work for the Cooper-Hewitt National Design Museum, Flight 93 Memorial Competition for the University of Texas Austin, NYASLA, and the Planning Accreditation Board.
 Halina holds a BSD in Visual Communication from Arizona State University and a MLA from The City College of New York, where she also currently sits on the advisory board.